socketcan-rs/socketcan-rs/README.md

 - [PR #44](https://github.com/socketcan-rs/socketcan-rs/pull/44) Fix clippy warnings
 - [PR #43](https://github.com/socketcan-rs/socketcan-rs/pull/43) Implement AsPtr for CanAnyFrame

-### What's New in Version 3.0

-- Support for Rust async/await
-    - All of [tokio-socketcan](https://github.com/oefd/tokio-socketcan) has been merged into this crate and will be available with an `async-tokio` build feature.
-    - [#41](https://github.com/socketcan-rs/socketcan-rs/pull/41) Added initial support for `async-io` for use with `async-std` and `smol`
-    - Split `SocketOptions` trait out of `Socket` trait for use with async (breaking)
-    - Added cargo build features for `tokio` or `async-io`.
-    - Also created specific build features for `async-std` and `smol` which just bring in the `async-io` module and alias the module name to `async-std` or `smol`, respectively, and build examples for each.

 ## Next Steps

 A number of items still did not make it into a release.
 These will be added in v3.x, coming soon.

 - Issue [#22](https://github.com/socketcan-rs/socketcan-rs/issues/22) Timestamps, including optional hardware timestamps
-- Issue [#32](https://github.com/socketcan-rs/socketcan-rs/issues/32) A number of important netlink commands were added in v3.1, particularly the ability to set bitrates, reset the interface, and set control modes.
-But the implementation is still incomplete, particularly in regard to retrieving parameters and status from the interface.
 - Better documentation.
 This README will be expanded with basic usage information, along with better doc comments, and perhaps creation of the wiki